What you should know before renting DVC points from a mom who rents DVC points.

 Prices of DVC Rentals

 Most of the time you will find point rentals range between $18 and $21 per point (higher for peak times like Christmas and New Years, and higher for Grand Californian).
 However, that price can vary.

 The price of the point is only a small part of the equation.
 The room type, resort, location, time of year, and even the length of your reservation can all impact how many points your family needs.

 Specifically, most of the time, you need far fewer points to stay at Old Key West than Grand Floridian.
 Plus, a two bedroom villa is going to run you far more points than a parking lot view studio.

-So, as far as money savings, DVC is a great way to save on rack rates.
-However, if you are looking for the absolute cheapest way to experience Disney World, you are still going to find cheaper deals in off-resort properties.
+So, as far as money savings, DVC is a great way to pay a fraction of the cost for a Disney deluxe resort.
+However, if you are looking for the absolute cheapest way to experience Disney World, you are still going to find the best deal and cheapest options in off-resort properties.

 Now you know what DVC is and that it can be a great money saver.
 You also now know that you can experience the benefits of the deluxe resorts.

 Now you need to know the pros and cons of renting DVC.